foodlang/specification/draft10/types.md

 Floating-point values must conform to the standard [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) to be valid.

-The `size` type refers to the biggest unsigned integer that the implementation can store natively, typically refers to the biggest value that can be stored in a generic register.
+The types `isz` and `usz` refers to the biggest unsigned integer that the implementation can store natively, typically refers to the biggest value that can be stored in a generic register.

-The `string` type is a Pascal String that can hold up to $2^{32}-1$ 8-bit characters.
-It is heavily recommended to pass large strings as pointers/references, as copying a string (or passing it around) will copy all of its data.
+Strings are stored as character (`i8` pointers).

 The `void` type is an incomplete type, and cannot store a value.
 It is used to denote functions that return nothing.

 ## Pointer Types
-Pointers are unsigned integers that will have the same size as the type `size`.
+Pointers are unsigned integers that will have the same size as the types `isz` and `usz`.
 They **point to data**, meaning the value stored in a pointer is an address to data.
 Some important concepts must be understood about pointers:
  - A pointer that its base type is `void` is an **any pointer**, and can point to any kind of data and be casted to any other type of pointers.
 It cannot be dereferenced without cast.
  - if a pointer's value is zero, or `null` (`null` is a pointer constant that points to nothing), it is considered a **null pointer**, or a pointer that points to no data.
 Derefercing is undefined behaviour.
  - Adding a value to a pointer, or incrementing a pointer will increment the address stored by **element size times the value.** **Element size** refers to the size of a value pointed by this pointer. *Note: For any pointers, increments of one will be used, as `void` has no size, because it is an incomplete type.* Same goes for decrementing.